 - Safety and Health Topics

-This section highlights OSHA standards and directives (instructions for compliance officers) that may be applicable in the event of possible worker exposure to Bacillus anthracis (BA), which causes anthrax.
+This section highlights OSHA standards, documents and other standards that may be applicable in the event of possible worker exposure to Bacillus anthracis (BA), which causes anthrax.

 Employers whose workers will be involved in emergency response operations for releases of, or substantial threats of releases of, hazardous substances regardless of the location of the hazard must comply with OSHA's Hazardous Waste Operations and Emergency Response (HAZWOPER) standard (29 CFR 1910.120).
 This may include emergency response following an anthrax incident.
 Instruction CPL 02-02-073 describes OSHA enforcement procedures under the relevant provisions of the HAZWOPER standard.